 - Once you’ve established your intent, then start the work on designing your partnership options.
 For this you can use the partnership canvas.

 Interested to learn more about using the Partnership Intent Puzzle, and the Partnership Canvas for transformative business collaboration?

-You can join the Partnership Design Linkedin group, or get a seat at one of our Partnership Design Masterclasses.
+You can join the Partnership Design Linkedin group.